 Disruption In Business Intelligence

 Disruptive technologies are radically different methods and tools that affect the way businesses, consumers, and industries function.
 While sustaining technology depends on incremental improvements in already existing technology, disruptive technology is completely new and different.
 This type of technology best suits small crowds.
-They may not be able to fulfill the demands of the high-end market initially but are proven to bring significant profits to the table in the long run.
+They may not be able to fulfil the demands of the high-end market initially but are proven to bring significant profits to the table in the long run.

 Disruptive technologies in business intelligence